unibo-spe/spe-slides/content/04-build-automation/_generator.md

 ---

-## Importing Gradle test kit and Kotest
+## Importing the Gradle dependencies and the test kit

 It's just matter of pulling the right dependencies